krones9000/local-piper/README.md

 ## Usage

-1. Run the Flask application:
+1. Run the Flask application by launching terminal in the local-piper directory or navigating to it with cd.
+Then run:

    ```bash
    gunicorn -b 127.0.0.1:5000 -w 4 app:app --timeout 600